 Aging and Disability Resource Center (ADRC)

-The estimate of the money needed Local resource centers that provide information on a variety of programs and services, including long-term care options.
+Local resource centers that provide information on a variety of programs and services, including long-term care options.
 The ADRC also helps people apply for programs and benefits, including publicly funded long-term care.
 To find out more about ADRCs please click here.

 The amount paid every month to iLIFE in order for you to continue receiving services through IRIS.